 Take a look at the degree programs and the class descriptions of each course.
 One of the most helpful things in looking at seminaries is comparing catalogs.
 It gives you a snapshot of the priorities of each degree program.

 What does the seminary emphasize and will those emphases train you for doing ministry both while you’re in seminary and once you graduate?
 Westminster’s philosophy of education is to have you graduate as competent as you possibly can be in the areas of Biblical Studies (Old Testament and New Testament), Apologetics, Systematic Theology, Church History, and Practical Theology.
-In our M.Div. program for example, you won’t see Systematic Theology I and II; you will see Prolegomena (Intro to Systematic Theology), Doctrine of God, Doctrine of Man, Doctrine of Christ and Doctrine of Salvation – FIVE classes on doctrine, not counting the Practical Theology class, Doctrine of the Church.
+In our M.Div. program for example, you won’t see Systematic Theology I and II; you will see Prolegomena (Intro to Systematic Theology), Doctrine of God, Doctrine of Man, Doctrine of Christ, Doctine of the Church and Doctrine of Salvation – SIX classes on doctrine.
 We take no shortcuts in our curriculum because we want you to leave here with no regrets.
 For a lifetime of ministry, you want your money’s worth - and you get that at Westminster.

 Ask every seminary – “What makes you distinct?”
 One very important question to ask any seminary is, “What is your view of Scripture, and how is that view applied consistently within every department?”
 In other words, does Scripture ultimately inform and ground every discipline and the content of every class that is offered?
 Scripture actually has a lot to say about itself – its God-breathed character (II Timothy 3:16), its ultimate authority over all of life and experience (II Peter 1:16-21), even the Christ-centered nature of the entire Old Testament (Luke 24:44f).

 Does the seminary’s counseling program teach that Scripture is the ultimate authority on who man is, how our behavior works, what our relationships are supposed to look like under God, etc.?
 Does the seminary’s apologetics department take seriously what Paul says in Romans 1 – that all men know God, that they are in a relationship with God (either in Christ or in Adam), that God’s invisible attributes are clearly perceived but that sin causes us to suppress that clearly-perceived truth?
-It is one thing to be Gospel-centered and Bible-centered, but it is quite another thing to apply that consistently through every single class in every single department.
+Even semiaries that fly the banner "Reformed" can disagree on core disciplines.
+It is one thing to be Gospel-centered and Bible-centered, or even Reformed, but it is quite another thing to apply that consistently through every single class in every single department.
 Westminster can confidently answer each of the previous questions with a resounding “YES!”